 Operating safely, reliably and with a commitment to protecting the environment remains among our top priorities.
 We have implemented a loss prevention system in our wholly operated facilities.
 This behavior-based safety system is designed to help strengthen our culture of injury-free and incident-free operations while providing a base for strong, competitive performance.

-Several of our refineries recently have undergone major upgrades.
+Several of our refineries recently completed major upgrades.

-In 2012, construction was completed on modifications to the 64 percent-owned Map Ta Phut Refinery in Thailand to meet regional specifications for cleaner gasoline and diesel fuels.
+Completed in 2012, modifications to the 64 percent-owned Map Ta Phut Refinery in Thailand enabled its products to meet regional specifications for cleaner gasoline and diesel fuels.
 Efforts to improve competitiveness and yield are also under way at the 50 percent-owned Pulau Merlimau Refinery in Singapore.

-At our Pascagoula Refinery, we are building a $1.4 billion premium base oil plant.
+In addition, we are building a $1.4 billion premium base oil plant at the Pascagoula Refinery.
 The facility is designed with a capacity of 25,000 barrels per day.
-The assembly and construction phase is expected to be completed by the end of 2013.
-Also at Pascagoula, we continued engineering and procurement work on projects to further improve the refinery's flexibility.
+The assembly and construction phase is expected to be completed in the second quarter of 2014.
+When complete, the plant will make Chevron the world’s leading producer of premium base oils.